True Crime: New York City: Development

 The game was first announced on July 21, 2004, when Activision CEO Ron Doornink announced plans for "sequels to True Crime, Call of Duty, Spider-Man, Tony Hawk, Shrek, and Quake."
-However, nothing more was heard about the game for almost a year; until May 2005, when Activision revealed that the game was so big, developers Luxoflux had drafted in staff from another Activision owned developer, Z-Axis.
+However, nothing more was heard about the game for almost a year, until May 2005, when Activision revealed that the game was so big, developers Luxoflux had drafted in staff from another Activision owned developer, Z-Axis.
 The game, under the provisional title True Crime 2, was unofficially scheduled for a third quarter release, and was expected to be unveiled at the upcoming E3 event.
 Doornink stated "In the third quarter, we plan to release our strongest and most diverse lineup ever--specifically, brand-new games for Tony Hawk, Call of Duty, X-Men, True Crime, Quake, and Shrek.
 Each of these franchises is targeted at a different consumer."

 On May 18, Activision debuted a trailer for the game.
 The trailer revealed nothing about the plot or the location, but simply featured Marcus Reed arresting some criminals.
 Attached to the trailer was a competition called "True Crime: Guess the City and Win Marcus' Ride."
 Players were encouraged to go to the game's official website and guess in which city they think the game is set.
 The competition's winner would win a Chrysler 300, Reed's car when the game begins.
 At the E3 event, Activision dedicated a large part of their booth to the upcoming game, but no footage was made available, nor was any plot information, or even a title, with the game now going by True Crime 2005.
 The Chrysler available in the competition was present, as were DJs playing songs which would be featured in the game.
-All that was confirmed at E3 was that the game would definitely be released on current generation systems.
+All that was confirmed at E3 was the game would definitely be released on current generation systems.